April 2014 Financial Update

 At $1,712 for the month of April, we did an awesome job keeping living expenses very low in spite of having three kids.
 Even more surprising is that our April expenses included over $700 in travel expenses for our five week trip to Canada.
 Travel expenses include an apartment rental for a week in Montreal through airbnb (save $25 on your next reservation through this link), two nights in a hotel in New York City, and passport fees for one of the kids.
 For our family, the apartment rental will work out to be way cheaper than a hotel, and we’re getting a two bedroom apartment with a kitchen which will allow us to cook breakfast and dinner at home and avoid dining out all the time.

-As an aside, we’ll end up getting the Montreal apartment rental for almost free after the $400 sign up bonus from our Barclay Arrival credit card.
-If you haven’t signed up for your own Barclay Arrival card yet, don’t miss out on $400 in free travel (or check out one of the other great bonus offers available here).
+We’ll end up getting the Montreal apartment rental for almost free after the $400 sign up bonus from our Barclay Arrival credit card.

 Gas, grocery, and restaurant spending was pretty ordinary for the month.
 These expenses tend to stay the same month to month (which is a good sign!).
 In the next few weeks I’ll have a post showing every single grocery item we purchased in April and you can see how our family of five gets by on $500-600 per month.